Kristian Heinolainen

 Kristian Heinolainen (born 11 May 1999) is a Finnish professional footballer who plays for JS Hercules, as a defender.

 Career

-Heinolainen played for FC Kontu, KOPSE, KäPa, HJK, TuPS and PKKU on youth leve.
+Heinolainen played for FC Kontu, KOPSE, KäPa, HJK, TuPS and PKKU on youth level.

 On 4 December 2019 AC Oulu announced, that they had signed Heinolainen from the 2020 season.

 On 26 November 2020, he signed with third-tier club JS Hercules for the 2021 season.